 Process of professional communication in the workplace

-The process of effective professional communication in the workplace includes the following components:
+The effective process of professional communication in the workplace includes the following components:

 The sender encodes the information in a suitable form such as words to convey the message.